cyprus327/Fraglib/Documentation.md

 Clears any previously saved states.
 ## Colors
 ### Black (uint)
-The color black, either 4278190080 or 255.
+The color black, 4278190080.
 ### Gray (uint)
-The color gray, either 4286611584 or 2155905279.
+The color gray, 4286611584.
 ### White (uint)
-The color white, represented as 4294967295.
+The color white, 4294967295.
 ### Red (uint)
-The color red, represented as 4278190335.
+The color red, 4278190335.
 ### Green (uint)
-The color green, either 4278255360 or 16711935.
+The color green, 4278255360.
 ### Blue (uint)
-The color blue, either 4294901760 or 65535.
+The color blue, 4294901760.
 ### Yellow (uint)
-The color yellow, either 4278255615 or 4294902015.
+The color yellow, either 4278255615.
 ### Orange (uint)
-The color orange, either 4278232575 or 4289003775.
+The color orange, either 4278232575.
 ### Cyan (uint)
-The color cyan, either 4294967040 or 16777215.
+The color cyan, either 4294967040.
 ### Magenta (uint)
-The color magenta, either 4294902015 or 4278255615.
+The color magenta, either 4294902015.
 ### Turquoise (uint)
-The color turquoise, either 4291878976 or 1088475391.
+The color turquoise, either 4291878976.
 ### Lavender (uint)
-The color lavender, either 4294633190 or 3873897215.
+The color lavender, either 4294633190.
 ### Crimson (uint)
-The color crimson, either 4282127580 or 3692313855.
+The color crimson, either 4282127580.
 ### Rainbow (uint)
 A color that cycles through all the full rainbow based on ElapsedTime.
 - **timeScale**: Optional parameter that controls how fast the color changes.
 ### NewColor (uint)
-Creates a color from 4 bytes, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
+Creates a color from 4 bytes in ABGR format (0xAABBGGRR).
 - **r**: The R channel's value between [0, 255].
 - **g**: The G channel's value between [0, 255].
 - **b**: The B channel's value between [0, 255].
 - **a**: The A channel's value between [0, 255].
 ### NewColor (uint)
-Creates a color from 4 floats, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
+Creates a color from 4 floats in ABGR format (0xAABBGGRR).
 - **r**: The R channel's value between [0.0, 1.0].
 - **g**: The G channel's value between [0.0, 1.0].
 - **b**: The B channel's value between [0.0, 1.0].
 - **a**: The A channel's value between [0.0, 1.0].
 ### NewColor (uint)
-Creates a color from a Vector3 and additional float, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
+Creates a color from a Vector3 and additional float in ABGR format (0xAABBGGRR).
 - **col**: The R, G, and B channels, all between [0.0, 1.0].
 - **a**: The A channel between [0.0, 1.0].
 ### NewColor (uint)
-Creates a color from a Vector4, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
+Creates a color from a Vector4 in ABGR format (0xAABBGGRR).
 - **col**: The R, G, B, and A channels, all between [0.0, 1.0].
 ### ToVec3 (Vector3)
 Creates a Vector3 from a color, will always return in RGB format.